 Fukiware Falls -吹割の滝

-Ok, but 7 meters are just nothing compared with the hugeness of the real ones in America.
-However if you take a look at these pictures you can make yourself an idea about this fact.
+Ok, but 7 meters are just nothing compared with the hugeness of the real ones in North America.
+However if you take a look at these pictures you can make yourself an idea about the reason of their nickname.
 Of course we are talking in relative terms, but the shape of the waterfall is somehow resembling the Niagara ones.
 They are much larger than high, as well as the shape of the step is irregular.

 The exact place name where the falls are located is Tone town, Numata city, Gunma prefecture.

-The height of the falls is about 1000 metres and actually quite far from the center of Numata.
-As the public transportation is not so plentiful (but not absent), we would suggest you to get here by car (you can rent them quite easily in Japan).
+The falls are located at about 1000 metres above the sea level, actually quite far from the center of Numata.
+As the public transportation is not so plentiful (yet not absent), we would suggest you to get here by car (you can rent them quite easily in Japan).

-From Tokyo first we go to Takasaki.
-If you own a Japan Rail Pass (even the Kantō version is enough) you can take a Shinkansen, and from Tokyo and Takasaki it’ll take you less than 1 hour.
-From here you have to point to Numata station, on the JR Jōetsu line.
-From here take a bus (the bus company is Kanetsu Bus) that in 45 minutes will take you to the town of the falls.
-The JR pass doesn’t cover this bus, so you have to pay 1350 yen one way.
+From Tōkyō first we go to Takasaki.
+If you own a Japan Rail Pass (even the Kantō version is enough) you can take a Shinkansen, reaching Takasaki in less than 1 hour.
+From here you have to head to Numata station, on the JR Jōetsu line.
+Once you are in Numata, take a bus (the bus company is Kanetsu Bus), in 45 minutes it will take you to the town of the falls.
+The JR pass doesn’t cover this bus ride, so you have to pay about 1350 yen (one way).

 Take the Kanetsu highway and exit at Numata IC.
 From here take the national route 120 heading east for about 20 km

-Also, an advice for you.
-During the autumn, when many people come to see the autumn leaves, parkings tend to be quite full, especially if you don’t arrive in the early morning, so be careful.
-Most of them charge about 500 yen, but there are some free.
-At each parking area it’s plenty of signs referring to the path to the waterfall, so you will find them for sure.
+A little advice: during the autumn, when many people come to see the autumn leaves, parkings tend to be quite full, especially if you don’t arrive in the early morning, so be careful.
+Most of them charge about 500 yen, but some are free.
+At each parking area you will find plenty of signs referring to the path to the waterfalls, so you will find them for sure.

-From afar I could hear the sound and see the mist of the waterfall, and I walked along the river to get close to them, and finally I thought “wow, the Niagara falls of Japan!” (though I have never been to the real ones).
-The water of the river was so pristine that I thought I could drink it, and the water shaped rocks were quite impressive.
+From afar we could hear the sound and see the mist of the waterfalls.
+We walked along the river to get close to them and finally we thought “wow, the Niagara falls of Japan!” (though we have never been to the real ones).
+The water of the river was so pristine that we thought we could drink it, the water shaped rocks were quite impressive.

-This day (a Sunday), many people were here to see this wonderful scene, but I can’t say that it was crowded.
+That day (a Sunday), many people were here to see this wonderful scene, but we can’t say that it was crowded.
 There were many people, but there was space enough to enjoy and relax in front of this nature’s masterpiece.